 - Mom personal care items - We're talking toothbrush/paste, supplies for contacts, cleanser, lotion, medications, etc.

 - Clothing for mom - You'll want a change of clothes and an outfit to go home in.
-You will look about six months pregnant after birth, so plan a larger outfit for the trip home.
+You will look about six months pregnant after birth, so plan a larger outfit for the trip home, and don't forget a nursing bra.

 - Socks - Your feet will be up and out and likely to get cold.
-Wearing socks is key and compressions socks might be even more useful doing double duty for warmth and swelling.
+Wearing socks is key, and compressions socks might be even more helpful doing double duty for warmth and swelling.

 Nice to Have